Copyright Patricia E. Moody 2020, All Rights Reserved

 The answer to the question "What should I do with my life" doesn't usually strike like a lightning bolt, but most of the time in merely a small voice or faint urge.
 CLICK HERE FOR MORE.

 Rick Blasgen, CSCMP head, talks with The Mill Girl about the next 50 years!
 Executive Interview HERE

-Ken McGuire, AME Icon, Responds to Blue Heron Journal On Kaizen -
+Ken McGuire, AME icon who passed in 2019, Responds to Blue Heron Journal On Kaizen -

 The creator of pioneering Japan Study Missions looks back to ask, “What’s next?” and like The Mill Girl, McGuire objects to “all lean, all the time” MORE: Made in The Americas (sm): The Kaizen Blitzers and A Reader's Response